camunda/camunda-docs-manual/content/update/minor/74-to-75/index.md

 There are no new mandatory dependencies for process applications.

+# Standalone Web Application

+If you use the standalone web application you have to replace the old version with the new one.

+If you use another database than the default configured H2 in memory you have to follow these steps:

+1. Undeploy the old version of the standalone web application
+2. Upgrade the database to the new schema as described in the [database update](#database-updates) section
+3. Reconfigure the database as described in the [installation]({{< relref "installation/standalone-webapplication.md#database-configuration" >}}) section
+4. **Important:** The configured history level was changed to `full` with 7.5.0.
+   Therefore the database level as to be set to **audit** in the process engine configuration found in

+    ```
+    WEB-INF/applicationContext.xml
+    ```

+    of the war file

+    ```
+    camunda-webapp-SERVER-standalone-VERSION.war
+    ```
+5. Deploy the new and configured standalone web application to the server

 # Application with Embedded Process Engine

 This section is applicable if you have a custom application with an **embedded process engine**.